sadtank/btc-mon/README.md

   * It's likely you have a cheap/bad card.
 Some cards pass checks but still fail.
 Try again using a known good card.
 Never had a problem with [these SD cards](https://amzn.to/3XYRzsl).
   * Try without updating eprom...
   * Try on a different version of pi os.
+* _Other OS issues (e.g., getting on wifi)_
+  * Try using pi imager v1.8.5 and trixie 64 bit headless.
+  * In custom image settings show password, and verify.
+  * Raspi may need a 2.4 network, check the docs, ensure you're broadcasting wap on 2.4.
 * _Can't enter interactive mode to setup_
   * You can't enter interactive mode via SSH.
 This is because tty1 always receives input from connected keyboards, even without a monitor.
 To shield tty1 from keyboard input (which could execute commands) the script switches to a non-interactive tty when expecting any key for setup.
 This is a design trade-off, optimizing for the ability to configure with just usb keyboard and LCD, rather than requiring ssh or a monitor.